-Evidence shows that educating teenage girls is the most effective way to fight poverty.
-Schooling is a precondition for girls and women to stand-up against injustice and for women to be integrated into society and the economy.
-Gender-equality is not only a moral and human rights issue but the key to sustainable Socio-economic development.
-Exclusion of women from economic life inevitably affects the prosperity of society as a whole.
+Educating teenage girls is critical to fighting poverty.
+Schooling is a precondition for girls and women to take a stance against injustice and be integrated into society and the economy.
+Gender equality is not only a moral and human rights issue, but the key to sustainable socio-economic development.
+Exclusion of women from economic life affects the prosperity of society as a whole.